swietlik23/LibraryWebService/README.md

 # LibraryWebService
 ---
 This application is created to learn the Spring Boot framework.
 __LibraryWebService__ currently allows you to manage the library service (book management, user management, loans, returns, penalty fees).
-In the future it is planned to add a module that will suggest readers specific items to borrow based on their borrowing history.
+In the future it is planned to add, among other things, a module that will suggest readers specific items to borrow based on their borrowing history.
+The application is embedded in Heroku, so you can run it quickly and easily.

 ### Table of contents